 Do you know the difference between the back alley and the baseline?
 What is an ace?
 And how does a wood shot differ from a drop shot?

-If you're looking for sports lingo, and badminton terminologies with pictures, you are in the right place.
-Check out this unmatched list of badminton vocabulary words and definitions.
+If you want sports lingo, and badminton terminologies with pictures, you are definitely in the right place.
+Check out this unmatched list of badminton related words and vocabulary definitions.

 In badminton game terms, the phrase 'ace badminton' refers to a player winning an outright point from a serve that was untouched - and not returned - by the receiver.